paulmach/osmzen/README.md

 applied.
 The transforms edit the element properties based on some logic, sometimes requiring the set of relations the original OSM element is a member of.

-The **transforms** are matched while loading the config to a function of the form:
+While loading the config the **transforms** are matched to functions of the form:

 	func(*filter.Context, *geojson.Feature)

-Transforms can just change a feature, they can't remove a feature if it's "bad" for any reason, like too small for the zoom.
+Transforms can only change a feature, they can't remove a feature if it's "bad" for any reason, like too small for the zoom.
 Transforms also don't know about other features so they can't be used to remove duplicates or merge features, like parts of the same road.
 However, transforms can be used to do things like fix one-way direction, add the correct highway shield text, abbreviate road names, etc.

-The **post processes** are compiled to load files and check the parameters.
+The **post processes** are compiled to check the parameters and data files.
 They are mapped to an object implementing the `postprocess.Function` interface defined as:

 	type postprocess.Function interface {